Kmeakin/walrus-report/src/20-reference.md

 [^StringConcat]: See @sec:reference:operators
-[^ToString]: See @sec:reference:builtin-functions for a list of functions that convert builtin datatypes to thier string representations.
+[^ToString]: See @sec:reference:builtin-functions for a list of functions that convert builtin datatypes to their string representations.
 [^NullTruncated]: For example, the C code `printf("Hello\0world!\n")` will output `Hello` to the terminal.